-In all, there are thirteen colleges in Oxford which offer choral awards through the University’s choral-award scheme.
+In all, there are fourteen colleges in Oxford which offer choral awards through the University’s choral-award scheme.

 Many other colleges offer opportunities to sing in their college choirs, but do not participate in the choral-awards scheme.
 Please see individual college websites for details.